 “He is particularly adept at cases relating to land development issues.
 He is articulate and able to convey legal points in a very clear way.
 Added to this he has a warm personality that definitely helps in our cases” Chambers and Partners 2016

-Paul is a member of the ChBa, the PBA and an Associate Member of The Institute of Public Rights of Way and Access Management.
-He regularly contributes to legal journals and gives seminars.
-Some further details of particular areas are provided below.
+Paul is a member of the Chancery Bar Association, the Property Bar Association and an Associate Member of The Institute of Public Rights of Way and Access Management.
+He regularly contributes to legal journals and gives seminars (details of which appear below).

 Village greens and commons